2022/23 Woodford Folk Festival

 - Press submit.

-- Be patient whilst we go through all the applications.
+- Please be patient whilst we assess applications.

-- Applications open on the 1st July 2019 until the 1st August 2019; under certain circumstances, the organisers hold the right to accept stallholders after this date.
+- Applications are open from 30 June 2022 until 1 August 2022.
+Under certain circumstances, the organisers retain the right to accept stallholders after this date.

 - If you believe you can meet the criteria, please make your application during this time.
 It is important that you include photos of your stall, keeping in mind the aesthetic expectations that Woodford Folk Festival wish to create.